Language lessons across the USA and Canada

 Face-to-Face Closed (Private) Group General or Business Spanish

-Those wishing to learn Spanish in groups of 2 or more together (Two-to-One Spanish Lessons or Small Group In-Company Spanish Lessons) can sign up for our group classes.
-All students must be at nearly the same level of Spanish proficiency, must have the same needs from the language, and must be able to study at the same time and place as the others.
-Bookings must be made for all students simultaneously.
-Listen & Learn do not propose group sizes or more than 6-8 people, but In-Company Taster Spanish Lessons can occur with up to 12 people.
+Lessons in Spanish are also accessible for 2 or more studying in tandem (Two-to-One Spanish Lesson or Small Group In-Company Spanish Lesson).
+All those involved must have around the same experience of the language, similar needs of areas of proficiency, and must be able to work at the same time and place.
+Bookings must be made for all students at the same time.
+Listen & Learn do not advise classes of more than 6-8 people, although In-Company Taster Spanish sessions can be run with as many as 12 people.
 Inquire now about our Spanish Courses or Take A Free Spanish Level Test

-Skype, Google Meet or Zoom Online 1-to-1 (Individual) General or Business Spanish
+Google Meet or Zoom Online 1-to-1 (Individual) General or Business Spanish

 Our native speaker qualified Spanish language teachers can train you and your colleagues at your office or home at a time to suit you.
 Classes can be any day of the week (even weekends) in the morning, afternoon or evening.
 In certain circumstances, if your home or office is not suitable, you can take your classes at the trainer's office.
 Lesson books are provided.
 Inquire now about our Spanish Courses or Take A Free Spanish Level Test

-Skype, Google Meet or Zoom Online Group (Closed or Open) General or Business Spanish
+Google Meet or Zoom Online Group (Closed or Open) General or Business Spanish

 Top Tips For…